2910Abhishek/Portfolio/README.md

 # Abhishek Parmar Portfolio

-This is my professional portfolio website, showcasing my skills, projects, and experience as a B.Tech Computer Science student specializing in AI, machine learning, and full-stack development.
+This is my professional portfolio website, showcasing my skills, projects, and experience as a B.Tech Computer Science student specializing in AI, machine learning, and automation technologies.

 ## Tech Stack
 - Frontend: Next.js with TypeScript and Tailwind CSS